meshery/meshkit/README.md

-# Meshkit for Layer5 projects
+# MeshKit for Layer5 projects
 A toolkit for Layer5's microservices.
 Learn more: [Introducing MeshKit and the Meshery Adapter Library](https://layer5.io/blog/meshery/introducing-meshkit-and-the-meshery-adapter-library)

 <div>&nbsp;</div>